 - An ice pack to reduce any swelling, and

-Patients can resume normal diet in a week, and only need a soft diet for the first 2–3 days.
+Dental implant patients can resume normal diet in a week, and only need a soft diet for the first 2–3 days.
 We often advise refraining from exercise and swimming for a week.
-Smoking is a complete contraindication as it affects the healing and success rate of the implant treatment.
+Smoking is a complete contraindication as it affects the healing and success rate of the dental implant treatment.

 - We encourage patients to return for reviews after 1 week, 1 month, 3 months and 6 months after restoration.
 This helps us assess the patient’s ability to maintain their implant restoration(s), and pick up any problems early.

-- Patients are encouraged to resume a normal diet (after all, the point of implant treatment is to restore function).
+After dental implants, patients are encouraged to resume a normal diet (after all, the point of dental implant treatment is to restore function).
 However, avoid biting on hard brittle substances such as bones, ice and very hard nuts.
 Extreme stress can fracture the abutment screw within.

 Our mouth is always full of bacteria.
-An implant does not decay, but it can suffer from gum disease, which results in the loss of supporting bone.
+A dental implant does not decay, but it can suffer from gum disease, which results in the loss of supporting bone.
 This is known as peri-implantitis.

 Dentists can treat peri-implantitis and save the implant if detected early.
 However, if it goes undetected, the bacterial accumulation can result in bone loss and gum swellings.
 The implant can become mobile and eventually lost.